What you can recover after a car accident in Ohio depends on:

 - Medical reports and records

 Much of this evidence is more likely to be fresh and available soon after the accident.
-If you wait too long to begin your case, some evidence could be lost, making it more difficult for you to recover compensation.
+If you wait too long to begin your case, some evidence could be lost, making it more difficult for you to recover compensation through an insurance claim or a personal injury lawsuit.
 This, along with the two-year statute of limitations, is another good reason to get started promptly.

 The Fitch Law Firm LLC takes pride in helping clients throughout Ohio receive fair compensation after car accidents and other types of traffic accidents.
-Call (614) 545-3930 today to learn more about what you can recover and how our team can help.
-Your initial consultation is always free, and we never charge attorney’s fees unless you receive compensation.
+Call us today to learn more about what you can recover and how our team can help.
+Your initial consultation is always free, and our accident lawyers never charge attorney’s fees unless you receive compensation.

 The Next Call You Make